-1By default, any Maude module imports the predefined BOOL module (see Section 7.1).
+1By default, any Maude module imports the predefined BOOL module (see Section 8.1).

-$^{^2}$ Note that the source and target operations can equivalently be declared as eq source(E; S) = source(E).
+$^{^{2}}$ Note that the source and target operations can equivalently be declared as eq target(E ; S) = target(S) .

-3Similar constructs are used in languages like ASF+SDF [41] and ELAN [12].
+3Similar constructs are used in languages like ASF+SDF [35] and ELAN [11].

-the variables E and S in the above matching equations do not appear in the lefthand sides of the corresponding conditional equations.
-In the execution of these equations, these new variables become instantiated by matching the term E; S against the canonical form of the subject term bound to the variable P (see Section 4.7).
-In order for this match to decide the equality with the ground term bound to P, the term E; S must be a pattern.
-Given a functional module M, we call a term t an M-pattern if for any well-formed substitution σ such that for each variable x in its domain the term $\sigma(x)$ is in canonical form with respect to the equations in M, then $\sigma(t)$ is also in canonical form.
-A sufficient condition for t to be an M-pattern is the absence of unifiers between its nonvariable subterms and lefthand sides of equations in M.
+we call a term t an M-pattern if for any well-formed substitution σ such that for each variable x in its domain the term $\sigma(x)$ is in canonical form with respect to the equations in M, then $\sigma(t)$ is also in canonical form.
+A sufficient condition for t to be an M-pattern is the absence of unifiers between its non-variable subterms and lefthand sides of equations in M.

-Ordinary equations t=t' in conditions have the usual operational interpretation, that is, for the given substitution σ , $\sigma(t)$ and $\sigma(t')$ are both reduced to canonical form and are compared for equality, modulo the equational attributes specified in the module's operator declarations such as associativity, commutativity, and identity.
+Ordinary equations t = t' in conditions have the usual operational interpretation, that is, for the given substitution σ , $\sigma(t)$ and $\sigma(t')$ are both reduced to canonical form and are compared for equality, modulo the equational attributes specified in the module's operator declarations such as associativity, commutativity, and identity.
 Finally, abbreviated Boolean equations are just a special case of ordinary equations once they are expanded out.